kart2k15/AI_Pacman-Agent/README.md

 $ python busters.py -l smallHunt -p GreedyBustersAgent -n 10 --frameTime=0
 ```
 ## Credits
-- This is the homework project for the course Artificial Intelligence (CS-GY 6613, Fall 2018)
+- This is the homework project for the course Artificial Intelligence (CS-GY 6613, Fall 2018) at New York University
 - Author: Kartikeya Shukla